tylerneylon/lua_api_demo/readme.md

 So far this module has only been tested on Mac OS X.

 This module must be compiled before it can be used.
-Run the `make` shell command to build the file `api_demo.so`.
+Run the `make` shell command to build the file `apidemo.so`.
 A Lua interpreter or script run in the same directory will find this file when the standard `require` function is used.
 For global access, place this file, or a symlink to it, in any directory listed in your Lua's `package.cpath`.
 For example, if you're running Lua 5.3, the following shell commands will work when run from this repo's directory:

     $ make
-    $ sudo ln -s `pwd`/api_demo.so /usr/local/lib/lua/5.3/
+    $ sudo ln -s `pwd`/apidemo.so /usr/local/lib/lua/5.3/

 ## API quick reference